sjtu-sail/Serverless-Explorers/readme.md

 ![header image](./resources/header.png)

-This repo is a collection of research results about Serveless
+This repo is a collection of research results about Serverless

-You may find some useful information about Serveless here
+You may find some useful information here

 This repo focus on:

-- Serveless features today
+- Serverless features today
-- Drawbacks and bottle-necks of Serveless
+- Drawbacks and bottle-necks of Serverless
-- Experimental optimization for Serveless
+- Experimental optimization for Serverless